MarcusAl/cupbored-showcase/README.md

 # cupbored.app

-A full-stack app for AI-powered ingredient detection and recipe matching — a Rails 8 API consumed by a React Native mobile client.
+A full-stack social recipe iOS/android app for AI-powered ingredient detection and recipe matching — a Rails 8 API consumed by a React Native mobile client.
 The backend pipeline ingests source videos through discovery → channel quality filtering → transcript fetch → asynchronous batched LLM parsing → output validation → catalog persistence.
 The mobile client takes a photo of your fridge or cupboard, identifies the ingredients, and surfaces matched recipes with a guided cooking walkthrough.

 > Source is in a private repository.
 This showcase highlights the architecture, tech stack, and API design.